kinnala/scikit-fem/docs/listofexamples.rst

    The solution of Example 34.

-See the `source code of Example 34 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex34.py>`_ for more information.
+See the source code of :exlink:`34` for more information.

 Example 36: Nearly incompressible hyperelasticity
 -------------------------------------------------